luluse/reading-notes/code401/class-02.md

 #### What’s the primary difference between ES6 Classes and Constructor/Prototype Classes?

-ES6 Classes are easier to read and wokr with.
+ES6 Classes are easier to read and work with.
 The main difference is the syntax.

 - [medium](https://medium.com/javascript-scene/master-the-javascript-interview-what-s-the-difference-between-class-prototypal-inheritance-e4cd0a7562e9)